Police

 6. If the law enforcement agency intends to acquire additional military equipment in the next year, the quantity sought for each type of military equipment.

 7. Hold at least one well-publicized and conveniently located community engagement meeting within thirty (30) days of submitting and publicly releasing the annual military equipment report.
 This report, and any associated information, will be published on this webpage.
-The first Annual Report will be distributed in or around May/June of 2024.
+The first Annual Report will be distributed in or around October/November of 2024.

 Public Input Regarding AB 481